Home Guard (Sweden): Territorial organisation

 Home Guard battalions are supported for administration, training and logistics by 22 Training Groups (Swedish Utbildningsgrupp).
 The Training Groups are for the most parts the descendants of disbanded regiments and most Home Guard battalions carry the colours and traditions of its antecedent regiment, e.g. the 17.
 Dalabataljonen which carries the colours and traditions of the Dalarna Regiment (raised 1628 and disbanded in 2000).
 Usually, each Training Group supports 1-2 battalions but some have four battalions.
 The Training Groups in turn belong to a regular regiment.
 Uniform guidelines and materials for courses are determined centrally by the National Home Guard Combat School.

 Units

 As of 2012, the Home Guard consists of 22,000 soldiers (down from 42,000 in 2001) organized into 40 light infantry battalions (down from 69 in 2001) of 300-700 personnel.

 In 2001, the Rapid Response units numbered around 5,000 soldiers of the total of 42,000.
 Rapid Response units have more combat tasks compared to the rest of the Home Guard, including escort duties.
 Some battalions located near the coast also have marine companies equipped with Combat Boat 90.

 As of 2014, the majority of the force, 17,000 out of 22,000 soldiers will be in Rapid Response units.
 The decrease in number of troops comes with an equal increase in quality and modern equipment.

+The designation "hvbat" is an abbreviation of "Hemvärnsbataljon", or "Home Guard Battalion".